sebakremis/TradeSentinel/README.md

 ## 📈 Example use case
 * 1) **Screening**: You open the Market View and notice that the Tech sector is outperforming.
 You filter for Tech stocks with high momentum and select NVDA and AMD.

-* 2) **Tracking**: You add them to Followed Tickers.
+* 2) **Tracking**: You add them to the watchlist.
 A week later, you review this page and decide you want to see how a portfolio split 50/50 between them would have performed vs. the S&P 500.

-* 3) **Simulation**: You select them and click "Simulate".
-The Portfolio Sim page opens, showing you the historical Drawdown and Volatility of that specific combination.
+* 3) **Simulation**: You select them and click "Backtest Portfolio".
+The Backtest page opens, showing you the historical Drawdown and Volatility of that specific combination.

 ## 🚀 Launch app